 Does My Home Theater System Have A Bypass?

 The easiest way to determine if your system has the bypass feature is to check the manual.
 You can also examine the jacks on the back of your integrated amp.

 The bypass connector will consist of two RCA ports, and be labeled appropriately.
 Sometimes the bypass will be referred to as “Direct Input” instead of “Home Theater Bypass”.

 If you want to use your home theater system for playing records, or music in general, a bypass may be a great solution.
-It is possible to connect your music source directly to the home theate without a bypass.
+It is possible to connect your music source directly to the home theater without a bypass.
 However, this leads to several issues.
 Most music is mixed and mastered for two-channel stereo systems.
 Films and video games are often mixed and mastered for multi-channel surround sound.

 When combining these two sources into one system, it may be difficult to manage the relative volume between the two.
 The EQ parameters may sound great with one, but terrible with the other.
 The bass levels might be perfect for a film but overpower your music.

-If you do not use the bypass, you will have to change your home theate settings back to default to get a clean signal from your music source.
+If you do not use the bypass, you will have to change your home theater settings back to default to get a clean signal from your music source.
 Even then, the signal will send to all of the connected speakers, which can lead to disorienting and unpleasant audio effects.

-By introducing the home theate bypass, the volume and EQ parameters are not affected by the settings of the integrated amp.
+By introducing the home theater bypass, the volume and EQ parameters are not affected by the settings of the integrated amp.
 This is the result of sending the signal directly to the left and right speakers.
 The remaining surround sound speakers will not produce sound.

 Whether or not you should use the home

 How Do I Use a Home Theater Bypass?